mozilla/ipquest/ideas.md

 - Enjoin (prevents you from using that ability/item for the rest of the fight)

 ## Other party members
-- Find someone who fits party member stereotype (sponny bard!)
+- Find someone who fits party member stereotype (spoony bard!)
 - Talk to him/her and discover he has one of the quest items you are looking for
 - You both get really excited
 - He just ends up leaving you hanging ("well... good luck!")